etychon/eCVD-Templates/README.md

 How to use templates provided here in Cisco IoT Operations Dashbord is explained in [Cisco DevNet IoT OD documentation](https://developer.cisco.com/docs/iotod/#!manage-templates-and-groups/add-and-manage-configurations).

+# Templates (Version 2)

+This repo contains the new v2 templates for IR829 and IR1101.
+You can differentiate them as they have `v2` in their name (ie: `eCVD-IR1101-v2.ftl`)

+Version 2 templates are automatically tested in Cisco IoT OD regression test suite, which means we have validated that we have not introduced any issues (regression issue) for each production update of Cisco IoT OD.

+Version 1 templates are not tested.

-# Templates provided
+# Templates (Version 1)

-This repo contains templates for IR829, IR1101, and IR829's access point (AP803).
+This repo contains v1 templates for IR829, IR1101, and IR829's access point (AP803).
 They are two versions of the templates: Basic (B) and Advanced (A).

+**The version 1 templates are not tested as part of the product validation**

 The table below lists what's supported by each template type, either `A` for Advanced, `B` for Basic, and `A+B` for both: